DEFRA/defra-docker-node/IMAGE_SCANNING.md

 Generally speaking the only vulnerabilities that are excluded are binaries used by the `npm` command line tool, as these are not exploitable in a running container, and are complicated to update.

-The scan output on the GitHub Action log will provide details of the type and severity of the vulnerability, along with the CVE ID of the vulnerability.
+The scan output and the artifacts on the GitHub Action log will provide details of the type and severity of the vulnerability, along with the CVE ID of the vulnerability.

 To exclude the vulnerability add an item to the `.grype.yaml`'s `ignore` list.
 Full details on formatting the YAML can be found in the `grype` documenation under [Specifying Matches to Ignore](https://github.com/anchore/grype#specifying-matches-to-ignore).